ChrstphrHll/npc_gen/students/Remus Manchul.md

 ---
 # Remus Manchul
 ### Description
-- Half-Elf Rouge from Beleriand
+- Half-Elf Rouge from Floating Island
 - 4th year Protection student in Burk
 - long wavy red hair that's plain, Brown eyes, and Dark Brown skin
 - Is Reserved and Strict, and has Perseverance as their ideal
+- Speaks in a strong, direct, sustained manner

 ### Notes